On this Page:

 Division of Security Operations

-Deputy Director: Michael Layton
+Deputy Director: Samuel Lee

 Directs implementation of programs for security and safeguards at nuclear facilities and material.
 Monitors and assesses the threat environment, including liaison with intelligence and law enforcement agencies.
 Implements the performance-evaluation program for licensed facilities and activities to evaluate the effectiveness of security force response.
-Develops and oversees the NRC oversight program to evaluate the implementation of NRC requirements and activities related to safeguards and security for NRC licensed facilities and activities.
-Ensures the protection of classified and sensitive unclassified information (Safeguards Information (SGI) and Protected Critical Infrastructure Information (PCII)) at NRC facilities, NRC contractors, licensees, and certificate holders.
+Develops and oversees the U.S. Nuclear Regulatory Commission (NRC) oversight program to evaluate the implementation of NRC requirements and activities related to safeguards and security for NRC licensed facilities and activities.
+Ensures the protection of classified and sensitive unclassified information (Safeguards Information (SGI) and Protected Critical Infrastructure Information (PCll)) at NRC facilities, NRC contractors, licensees, and certificate holders.
 Oversees the implementation of programs related to personnel security including access authorization and fitness for duty at licensed facilities and to protect licensed material.
 Oversees the implementation of the enforcement and allegations programs for safeguards and security.

-Nuclear Security Oversight Branch
+Security Oversight and Support Branch